 How Does Pay for Delete Letter Work?

-Writing a pay for delete letter means that you essentially agree to pay your outstanding debts to have your collection account or judgment removed from your credit report whether you owe the debt or not.
-The pay for delete letter informs the collector that you have agreed to pay the outstanding debt in exchange for the credit reporting bureaus removing the harmful listings on your credit report.
+Writing a pay-for-delete letter means that you essentially agree to pay your outstanding debts to have your collection account or judgment removed from your credit report, whether you owe the debt or not.
+It informs the collector that you have agreed to pay the outstanding debt in exchange for the credit reporting bureaus removing the harmful listings from your credit report.

 If the creditor accepts your pay for delete request, they will send their acceptance to all three credit listing bureaus to have the negative listings cleared.
 At the same time, you proceed with making payments towards what you owe under arrangements made between you and your creditors.

-Since pay for delete letters are meant to help you repair your credit score, they should only be sent after you have exhausted all your other debt management solutions and the creditor has refused to remove the negative listing on your credit report.
+Since such letters are meant to help you repair your credit score, they should only be sent after you have exhausted all your other debt management solutions and the creditor has refused to remove the negative listing on your credit report.

 If the debt is valid

-If the debt is not close to the seven years mark
+If the debt is not close to the seven-mark

-The following criteria that your debt must meet before considering using the pay for delete letter are if it is less than seven years old.
+The following criteria that your debt must meet before considering using the pay for delete letter are that it must be less than seven years old.
 This is because the credit reporting agency automatically removes harmful credit listings older than seven years from your credit report as per new credit reporting laws.
-Therefore, if your debt is close to seven years, you can consider waiting for the credit reporting agency to remove your listing automatically.
+Therefore, if your debt is close to seven years old, you can consider waiting for the credit reporting agency to remove your listing automatically.

 3 Steps of Having Debt Collector Remove Your Collection Account